Updated: Nov 17, 2020

 1 tsp coconut oil

 Blend all of your ingredients, excluding the oat flour, in a food processor until smooth and only small remnants of the raisins can be seen.
+Note: It's best to blend the ingredients while the sweet potato is still warm, as it helps to soften the raisins, making them easier to blend.

 Transfer to a bowl and fold in the oat flour until well combined.